mlflow/mlflow/docs/source/llms/dspy/index.rst

 ``Module``
 ^^^^^^^^^^
-Components that handle specific text transformations, like answering questions or summarizing.
+`Modules <https://dspy-docs.vercel.app/docs/building-blocks/modules>`_ are components that handle specific text transformations, like answering questions or summarizing.
 They replace traditional hand-written prompts and can learn from examples, making them more adaptable.

 ``Signature``
 ^^^^^^^^^^^^^
-A natural language description of a module's input and output behavior.
+A `signature <https://dspy-docs.vercel.app/docs/building-blocks/signatures>`_ is a natural language description of a module's input and output behavior.
 For example, `"question -> answer"` specifies that the module should take a question as input and return an answer.

-``Compiler``
+``Optimizer``
 ^^^^^^^^^^^^
-This is DSPy's optimization tool.
-It improves LM pipelines by adjusting modules to meet a performance metric, either by generating better prompts or fine-tuning models.
+A `optimizer <https://dspy-docs.vercel.app/docs/building-blocks/optimizers>`_ improves LM pipelines by adjusting modules to meet a performance metric, either by generating better prompts or fine-tuning models.

 ``Program``
 ^^^^^^^^^^^
-A set of modules connected into a pipeline to perform complex tasks.
+A program is a a set of modules connected into a pipeline to perform complex tasks.
 DSPy programs are flexible, allowing you to optimize and adapt them using the compiler.

 Usage
 -----